cokelaer/bioservices/bioservices/doc/source/compound_tutorial.rst

     cpd:C15823  Progeldanamycin
     <BLANKLINE>

-Let us look at the first one (Kegg id cpd:C11222).
+Let us look at the first one (KEGG id cpd:C11222).
 We can get lots of information from KEGG already by using:

 .. doctest::